Bilalh/Tagger/Readme.md

 -------
 Install
 -------
-Build the release version of VGTagger then ran Embed MacRuby on it which does the follows
+Build the release version of VGTagger.

+Run Embed MacRuby on it which does the follows do embed MacRuby framework

-	macruby_deploy --compile --embed --verbose --gem nokogiri --gem htmlentities --stdlib open-uri --stdlib fileutils  --stdlib cgi
+	macruby_deploy --compile --embed --verbose --gem nokogiri

+To save 15mb you can replace VGTagger.app/Contents/Frameworks/MacRuby.framework/Versions/0.10/usr/lib/ruby/1.9.2 with 1.9.2 at the root of the project

 --------------
 Libraries Used